ibnufajar1994/elt-data-warehouse/README.md

 pip install -r requirements.txt
 ```

-- **Create env file in your root project directory:
+- **Create env file in your root project directory, copy this variable into it.you need to adjust the value based on your preferences:
-  # Source

 ```bash
 SRC_POSTGRES_DB=...
 SRC_POSTGRES_HOST=...